LAjoyan/ML-Framework-lab/README.md

 Final accuracy results may vary slightly across different runs due to stochastic weight initialization and data shuffling, which is typical for Deep Learning pipelines.

+## 👥 Collaborators

+- Lilit - ONNX, fastAPI
+- Josefin

+### Project Progression
+We started our project with Josefin forking this repository and creating a branch to export the model with TorchScript.
+Lilit created her own branch to export the model using ONNX.
+Our idea was to test both options to see which model export gave us the best result.

+After discussing our progress with our teacher, we decided to delete Josefin’s forked repository and start fresh by cloning the repository instead.
+We also decided not to work with only ONNX and to make continous updates.

 ### Analysis

 * Convergence Failure: In `exp2`, a learning rate of 0.01 was too high for the Adam optimizer, preventing the model from converging and resulting in random-chance accuracy (~10%).